-And with that front-runner status has come a fair amount of scrutiny, mostly focusing on his six-plus terms in the Senate.
-From his opposition to school busing, to questions over his handling of Anita Hill’s testimony against Clarence Thomas, his support for bills that lengthened criminal sentences and his views on abortion and how much control women should have over their bodies, Biden’s history in the Senate has raised questions for some Democrats about whether he’s out of step with where the party is now.
+Some of the harshest scrutiny Biden has faced has been over positions he took in the Senate.
+From his opposition to school busing, to questions over his handling of Anita Hill’s testimony against Clarence Thomas, his support for bills that lengthened criminal sentences and his views on abortion and how much control women should have over their bodies, Biden has had to explain whether he still holds views that are out of step with where many in the Democratic Party are today.